Malignant Adipocytic Tumor | Most Common Adult Sarcoma | Variable Prognosis by Subtype

 - MDT discussion documented before definitive surgery

-- Surveillance plan documented at discharge
+- A defined surveillance plan at discharge

 - Inadequate margins requiring re-excision

-- Failure to refer to sarcoma MDT
+- Failure to refer to a sarcoma MDT

 - Inadequate surveillance leading to late detection of recurrence